jq4225/pppdata/README.md

 Crosswalk tables were from the University of Missouri's Census Data Center and the Department of Housing and Urban Development.

-You can find the raw data here: https://drive.google.com/drive/folders/1mV1hjK3G3ry3jNubcdDZoHZ6Sqb54rhn?usp=sharing
+You can find a full version of the folder & raw data here: https://drive.google.com/drive/folders/1dkYQuBmXw8ABQvfe1N6oZR3m6xAomRWv?usp=sharing